-- Large Cap Dynamic Managers Investment is made using commingled funds.
-As such, the investment guidelines are governed by the fund's prospectus.
-The portfolio will actively allocate assets across the equity, fixed income and cash markets of the U.S. The assets of the portfolio may be invested in securities, derivatives and a combination of other collective funds.
-Long and short positions in financial futures, options on financial futures, index options, exchange-traded options and over-the-counter options, may be used. - Small/Mid Cap Equity Managers Under current policies, the portfolio will invest primarily in equity and equity-related securities of issuers that are located in the United States with market capitalizations greater than \$500 million and under \$15 billion; the market capitalization of certain securities may be less than or greater than this range at times.
-The portfolio may invest in publicly traded stocks of U.S. corporations, American depositary receipts ("ADRs"), publicly traded stocks of foreign corporations listed on U.S. stock exchanges, Exchange Traded Funds ("ETFs") and short-term investments, money market instruments or equivalent.
-The maximum position size in any one company will be 5% of the portfolio value at the time of purchase and shall not exceed a maximum appreciated position size of 8% of the portfolio value for the year ended August 31, 2020 and 2019.
-Leverage, short sales and buying and selling on margin are not permitted. - All Cap Equity Managers Under current policies for the year ended August 31, 2020 and 2019, the portfolio will invest primarily in equity and equity-related securities of issuers that are located in the United States with market capitalizations that span the broad equity market in concentrated manner, generally with 20-80 holdings.
+- Small/Mid Cap Equity Managers Under current policies, the portfolio will invest primarily in equity and equity-related securities of issuers that are located in the United States with market capitalizations greater than \$100 million and under \$5 billion; the market capitalization of certain securities may be less than or greater than this range at times.
+The portfolio may invest in publicly traded stocks of U.S. corporations, as well as real estate investment trusts ("REITs"), preferred stocks, convertible securities, American depositary receipts ("ADRs") of non-U.S. issuers, , publicly traded stocks of foreign corporations listed on U.S. stock exchanges, Exchange Traded Funds ("ETFs"), futures and short-term investments, money market instruments or equivalent.
+The maximum position size in any one company will be 5% of the portfolio value at the time of purchase and shall not exceed a maximum appreciated position size of 8% of the portfolio value for the year ended August 31, 2020.
+There were no position size restrictions for August 31, 2021.
+Leverage, short sales and buying and selling on margin are not permitted. - All Cap Equity Managers For the year ended August 31, 2020, the portfolio will invest primarily in equity and equity-related securities of issuers that are located in the United States with market capitalizations that span the broad equity market in concentrated manner, generally with 20-80 holdings.
 The portfolio may invest in publicly traded stocks of U.S. corporations, ADRs, publicly traded stocks of foreign corporations, ETFs and short-term investments, money market instruments or equivalent.
-Leverage, short sales and buying and selling on margin are not permitted. - International Equity-Developed Country Index Managers Investment passively managed is made using commingled funds.
+Leverage, short sales and buying and selling on margin are not permitted.
+No all cap equity was held at August 31, 2021. - International Equity-Developed Country Index Managers Investment passively managed is made using commingled funds.
 As such, the investment guidelines are governed by the fund's prospectus.
 Permissible investments are MSCI EAFE Index commingled funds or ETFs. - International Equity-All Country Managers Investment is made using commingled funds.
 As such, the investment guidelines are governed by the fund's prospectus.
 The portfolio will invest primarily in equity-related securities of issuers that are located in, or that do significant business in countries other than the United States, including emerging market countries.
 The portfolio will invest in securities denominated in the currencies of a variety of countries, including emerging market countries.
-For the year ended August 31, 2020 and 2019, the maximum position size will be 6% in any one company.
+For the year ended August 31, 2021 and 2020, the maximum position size will be 6% in any one company.
 The maximum position size will be 35% in any one country.
-The maximum emerging markets weight is the MSCI ACWI ex-US IMI Index weight plus 15%.
+The maximum emerging markets weight is the MSCI ACWI ex-US IMI Index weight plus 15%. - International Equity-Emerging Markets Managers Investment is made with commingled funds.
+As such, the investment guidelines are governed by the fund's prospectus.
+For the year ended August 31, 2021 and 2020, the portfolio will invest in equity and equity-related securities of at least 80% of its assets in issuers that are located in, or that do significant business in emerging market countries.
+The portfolio will invest in securities denominated in the currencies of a variety of countries, including emerging market countries.
+The maximum position size will be 6% in any one company.
+The maximum position size will be 20% in any one county.